ifwe/bruce/README.md

 appreciated.
 Technical details on how to send messages to Bruce are provided [here](doc/sending_messages.md).
 Support for [running Bruce inside a Docker container](Docker) is also available.
-Bruce runs on Linux, and has been tested on CentOS versions 7 and 6.5, and Ubuntu versions 14.04.1 LTS and 13.10.
+Bruce runs on Linux, and has been tested on CentOS versions 7 and 6.5, and Ubuntu versions 15.04 LTS, 14.04.1 LTS, and 13.10.
 Bruce requires at least version 0.8 of Kafka.

 ## Setting Up a Build Environment